cyril42e/ephemeris/README.md

 or even multiple days before or after in some cases.
 When the object is visible at one moment during the day (especially at transit), the previous rise and the following set are displayed.
 When the object is never visible during the day, the previous set and the following rise are displayed.
-When an event does not happen during the requested day, the day offset is displayed after the corresponding time.
+When an event does not happen during the requested day, but the day before or the day after, then the day offset is displayed after the corresponding time.
+If the day offset is larger than one, then only the day offset is displayed, and appears grayed out, as well as associated data.
-When this offset is larger than 300 days in the past, then '<<<' is displayed, or '>>>' in the future.
+When this offset is larger than 300 days in the past, then '< -300' is displayed, or '> +300' in the future.

 Note that time and dates always respect ISO conventions (24 hours, year-month-day).